viemccoy/autoloom/README.md

 environment setup:

-Create a `.env` file in ./autoloom with the following variables:
+create a `.env` file in ./autoloom with the following variables:

 ```env
 HYPERBOLIC_API_KEY=your_hyperbolic_key_here